dev0052/ROADMARK-AI-Sign-Recognition-System/README.md

-# Traffic Sign Recognition using YOLO
+# ROADMARK AI - Sign Recognition System

 This project implements traffic sign recognition using the YOLO (You Only Look Once) object detection algorithm.
 The goal is to accurately detect and classify various traffic signs in images or video streams in real-time.